-Under New York's Juvenile Offender Law, if you have been convicted of a JO crime, then you have a criminal record and can receive a range of sentences.
+If you have been convicted of a JO crime, then you have a criminal record and can receive a range of sentences.
 The sentence that you receive depends on how your crime is classified.
 For a Class A Felony of murder in the first degree, the maximum sentence is life imprisonment.
-For other Class A Felonies of arson or kidnapping in the first degree, the
+To other Class A Felonies of arson or kidnapping in the first degree, the sentence is twelve to fifteen years.
+For a Class B Felony the longest sentence is ten years, for a Class C Felony the longest is seven years, and for a Class D Felony the longest is four years.